What is sclerotherapy?

 Is there any preparation required before sclerotherapy?

 No preparation is required before the procedure.
 It is recommended that one stop smoking and stop taking aspirin a few day before the procedure.
-Any patient on a blood thinker is not a candidate for sclerotherapy.
+Any patient on a blood thinner is not a candidate for sclerotherapy.

 What happens after sclerotherapy treatment?